Sri Lanka deploys troops as fuel shortage sparks protests

 President Gotabaya Rajapaksa’s office announced a summit of all political parties on Wednesday to discuss the economic crisis, but opposition groups said they planned to boycott the meeting.

-Rajapaksa announced last week that the country will seek a bailout from the IMF, which says the government's foreign debt burden of $51 billion is unsustainable.
+Rajapaksa announced last week that the country will seek an IMF bailout.

-The government announced Tuesday that it was seeking to restructure this debt and was looking for an international law firm to advise on the legal implications.
-Shortages of foreign exchange have wrought havoc on almost every aspect of daily life, with authorities last week postponing term tests for millions of students because of a lack of paper and ink.
+Shortages have wrought havoc on almost every aspect of daily life, with authorities last week postponing term tests for millions of students because of a lack of paper and ink.